There are places you hear so much about, with hundreds of travel blogs boasting about them. But once you’re there they just don’t live up to the hype.

 Squeeze into a wetsuit and go diving

-Surely the first though that crosses your mind when you see those dark, empty waters is not to get into.
+Surely the first thought that crosses your mind when you see those dark, empty waters is not to get into.

 Beneath that creepy surface, you can see more than 150 species of marine life, in a colourful environment.
 The water is clear and easy to see through with the help of a torch.